mabuu2000/vietnam-rental-price-analysist/README.md

 - Most importantly, after looking at the scatter plot of this data, it is heavily right-skewed and have some really big outliers, like pricing with 99 billions.
 So, I calculated the IQR to make a upper bound (Q3 + 1.5 * IQR), this will remove most of those fake outliers.
 However, since the data is right-skewed, IQR created a negative lowerbound.
 So I created a lowerbound of 30,000.
 I also put an upperbound for the "area" too to remove industrial listings.
 - Next, brokers frequently spam the same listing many times.
 So, the pipeline drops duplicates by looking for exact matches across a specific subset of columns: 'location_level_2', 'area_m2', 'bedrooms', 'price_million_vnd'.
 #### Load:
-- After these are finished, the pipeline export the dataset to a .csv file to be loaded to Power BI.
+- After these are finished, the pipeline exports the dataset to a .csv file to be loaded to Power BI.

 ### Business Questions:
 <img width="2232" height="1265" alt="image" src="https://github.com/user-attachments/assets/a6b83f80-9ced-4d69-99df-40bb1c8e680d" />